The Seventh Coin

 The Seventh Coin is a 1993 independent drama film directed by Dror Soref and starring Peter O'Toole.
 It was the debut for Soref as a feature film writer/director.

 Production

-The film is shot in Jerusalem, Israel,.
+The film was shot in Jerusalem, Israel.

 Plot

 Emil Saber, a retired British soldier, collects ancient coins and Biblical artifacts.
-To complete his collection of king Herod's coins, Emil travels to Jerusalem to seek out the seventh and final one.
+To complete his collection of King Herod's coins, Emil travels to Jerusalem to seek out the seventh and final one.
 In his search for the coin, Emil begins to lose his mind and eventually believes that he is the reincarnated Herod himself.
 This does not go well for two teenagers, American tourist Ronnie and Arab pickpocket Salim, who possess the coin.
 As Emil embarks on a murderous rampage, the teenagers must avoid him while also protecting the coin.